 Acute Flaccid Myelitis

 Centers for Disease Control and Prevention (CDC) has seen an increased number of people across the United States with AFM.
+According to the CDC, viruses, including enteroviruses, play a role in causing AFM.

-Symptoms of AFM include sudden muscle weakness in the arms or legs.
 Some other symptoms that patients may have include:

 - Facial droop/weakness,